dev-danilosilva/functional-programming-resources/README.md

 ## What is this repository about?

 Learning a new preogramming paridigm, specially functional programming, can be a wonderful path of discoveries and new possibilities.
-But it can be hard a challenging as well.
+But it can be hard and challenging as well.
 Because of it, I decided to share through this repositorie the materials I have been using to learn this amazing way of resoning about software development.

 Here I will list some books, articles, videos and other materials to help you to find some cool stuff that is out there.